OpenNTI/nti.webhooks/docs/glossary.rst

    inactive
       Of a subscription: An existing subscription is inactive if webhook deliviries will no longer be attempted to it.
-It may transaction back to :term:`active` at any time.
+It may transition back to :term:`active` at any time.

    applicable
       Of a subscription: Does the subscription apply to some piece of